chaidiscovery/chai-lab/examples/msas/README.md

 ## Additional MSA generation strategies

 Multiple strategies can be used for generating MSAs.
 In our [technical report](https://chaiassets.com/chai-1/paper/technical_report_v1.pdf), we generated MSAs using [jackhmmer](https://github.com/EddyRivasLab/hmmer).
 Other algorithms such as [MMseqs2](https://github.com/soedinglab/MMseqs2) can also be used.
-In this vein, we provide support for automatic MSA generation via the [ColabFold](https://github.com/sokrypton/ColabFold) server using `chai fold input.fasta output_directory --msa-server` or by invoking `run_inference` as follows:
+In this vein, we provide support for automatic MSA generation via the [ColabFold](https://github.com/sokrypton/ColabFold) server using `chai-lab fold input.fasta output_directory --msa-server` or by invoking `run_inference` as follows:

 ```python
 candidates = run_inference(